-"Hey, I already follow the Flying Spaghetti God, so please respect my faith," Kaede retorted.
-"Besides, you told me the Samarans don't worship him either!"
+"<Hey, I already follow the Flying Spaghetti God, so please respect my faith.>" Kaede retorted on impulse. "<Besides, you told me the Samarans don't worship the Holy Father anyway!>"

 "<And the Samarans are seen as heretics!
 Do you wish to be singled out by the Church Inquisition!?>"

-She shut up immediately, remembering the agonizing deaths people used to give nonbelievers as 'treatment' to 'save their soul'.
+Kaede immediately shut up, as she remembered the agonizing deaths people used to give nonbelievers as 'treatment' to 'save their soul'.

 Please don't burn me at the stake...

 "<Honestly, I do not care what deity you worship.
 Who knows if your world even lies within the same divine jurisdiction.
 But since you are here, you will pray to the Holy Father.
 With all the religious unrest across the continent these days, the Papal Inquisition has escaped its reins and grown into an independent threat.
 I will not have Father caught up in some heresy investigation.
 Is that clear?>"

 His voice was as adamant as polished steel as it resounded deep into her mind.
 For the first time Kaede felt herself shiver under the cold pressure of his words.

-She did not notice until later that for once, Pascal protectively raised the well-being of another above his own pedestal.
+She did not notice until later that for once, Pascal protectively raised the well-being of another above his own self.

 "<Good.
 Now let us eat.>"

-He then dug into his dinner, laden with several steaming slices of fresh pork roast as the main meal, surrounded by sides of boiled asparagus, potato salad, gourmet bread, and a thick, cheesy broth that smelled faintly of beer.
+He then dug into his dinner, laden with several steaming slices of fresh pork roast as the main meal.
+This was surrounded by sides of boiled asparagus, potato salad, gourmet bread, and a thick, cheesy broth that smelled faintly of beer.

 Perhaps not surprisingly, Kaede found herself looking at half-sized portions of the same dinner, minus the alcoholic soup.

 She wasn't complaining.
 The meal was not exactly modern, but it still tasted like bliss.

 Pascal spent most of dinner asking Kaede about her limited martial arts background, her archery practice in the morning, and the role they played in her home world.
-Intrigued and periodically commenting on the differences between the two world's styles, he nevertheless expressed that "projectile weapons are the inferior tools of untalented commoners, below the dignity of aristocratic arcane heritage."
+He was deeply intrigued when Kaede mentioned that archery had been reduced to a mere sport on Earth: